 The experimental data obtained from this study was analyzed using Analysis of Variance (ANOVA) to establish significant differences among the treatments.
 The differences were expressed using Duncan’s Multiple Range Test and accepted at P < 0.05.
 The data was analyzed using SPSS version 18.0.

 3.0 Results and Discussion

 Preparation of Alibo Using Lactic Acid Bacteria with Antifungal Activity as Starter Cultures

-Table 1: Proximate Analysis of the Alibo (%)
+Table 1: Proximate Composition of the Alibo (%)